reflectivity/file_format/specification.md

 An example where it is not required is the output of an x-ray lab source, as long as no normalisation or absorber correction has been performed.

-The content of this section should contain enough information to rerun the reduction, either by explicitly hosing all the required information, or by referring to a Nexus representation, a notebook or a log file.
+The content of this section should contain enough information to rerun the reduction, either by explicitly hosting all the required information, or by referring to a Nexus representation, a notebook or a log file.

 ```
 # reduction: